 Highly Variable Transmission Error Rates

-Error characteristics may vary widely at different points along the end-to-end path and/or at different times because of external factors.
+Error characteristics may vary widely at different links along the end-to-end path and/or at different times because of external factors.

-For near-Earth missions, error rates may be strongly affected by elevation angle.
+For near-Earth missions, error rates may be strongly affected by various factors such as elevation angle.

 Asymmetric and Simplex Links